What is cardiomyopathy?

 Dilated (congestive) cardiomyopathy

 This is another common form of cardiomyopathy.
 It affects the chambers of the heart by weakening their walls.
 It may be caused by a viral infection of the heart muscle, excessive alcohol consumption, cocaine and abuse of antidepressant drugs.
-In rare cases, it may be caused by pregnancy or connective tissue disease such as rheumatoid arthritis.
+In rare cases, it may be caused by pregnancy (PPCM) or connective tissue disease such as rheumatoid arthritis.
 But in most cases, the cause is unknown.

 Hypertrophic cardiomyopathy (HCM)